 The standoffs are in the firebox of the fireplace and the screws are with the manual kit.
-Using the screws provided, install two standoffs on each side and two standoffs at the back.
+Using the screws provided, install two standoffs on each side and two standoffs on the back of the fireplace.

-6.3.2 Transportation Packaging
+6.3.2 Transportation packaging

-To facilitate transportation of the HE350 fireplace before installation, we have designed a transportation packaging that allows reducing the weight.
+To facilitate transportation of the St. Clair 4300 fireplace before installation, we have designed a transportation packaging that allows reducing the weight.
 The fireplace refractory panels are in a box you can carry separately.
 We suggest you install the refractory panels after the setting up of the fireplace.
-To install the refractory panels, see APPENDIX 5 - REFRACTORY SLABS REPLACEMENT.
+To install the refractory panels, see APPENDIX 6 - REFRACTORY SLABS REPLACEMENT.

-6.3.3 Locating the HE350
+6.3.3 Locating the St. Clair 4300

-The best location to install your fireplace is determined by considering the location of windows, doors, and the traffic flow in the room where the fireplace is located, allowing space in front of the unit for the hearth extension and the mantel, and taking into consideration the location of the hot air ducts (optional), outside air kit and chimney.
+The best location to install your fireplace is determined by considering the location of windows, doors, and the traffic flow in the room where the fireplace is located, allowing space in front of the unit for the heart extension and the mantel, and taking into consideration the location of the hot air ducts (optional), outside air kit and chimney.
 If possible, choose a location where the vent will not interfere with any truss, roof beams, wall studs, water pipes or electrical wiring.
 It may be easier to relocate the fireplace than to rework the building structure.
 Also choose a location that allows installing the least amount of offsets in the chimney.

 Usually, no additional floor support is needed for the fireplace.
 The adequacy of the floor can be checked by first estimating the weight of the fireplace system.
-Weights are given in section 2.2 - General Features.
+Weights are given in the section 2.2 - General features.
 Next, measure the area occupied by the fireplace which is normally 50 3/4" X 26 7/8" (128.9 cm x 68.6 cm).
 Note the floor construction and consult your local building code to determine if additional support is needed.